AdrianTomin/public-smart-brain/README.md

 To run the application locally, follow these steps:

+1. Create a new project directory `mkdir <project-directory>`
+2. Navigate to the project directory: `cd <project-directory>`
-1. Clone the repository from GitHub: `git clone https://github.com/AdrianTomin/smart-brain`
+3. Clone the repository from GitHub: `git clone https://github.com/AdrianTomin/smart-brain`
-2. Navigate to the project directory: `cd <project-directory>` Install dependencies with either:
+4. Install dependencies with either:

-   `npm i`,
+   -  `npm i`
-   `yarn add`,
+   - `yarn add`
-   `pnpm i`
+   - `pnpm i`

-3. Under `/frontend/package.json` run `build-and-start` to start both the front and back end.
+5. Under `/frontend/package.json` run `build-and-start` to start both the front and back end.
-4. Open your browser and visit the provided localhost URL to use the application.
+6. Open your browser and visit the provided localhost URL to use the application.

 ## Authors